An older couple looking over documents

 Online Shopping Fraud

-Fake websites and ads offer popular products at unrealistically low prices.
-Victims either receive nothing, receive counterfeit goods, or have their payment information stolen at checkout.
+Fake websites offer popular products at unrealistically low prices.
+Victims receive nothing, counterfeit goods, or have their payment information stolen at checkout.

 Gift Card Scams